 Melancholic, mysterious, magnetic.
-Oleg Bagmutskiys storytelling takes you right there in between art and honesty, whichever view you prefer, he is in charge of your moment.
-And that is captivating.
+Oleg Bagmutskiys storytelling takes you right there in between art and honesty.

 Q: Rural seems to be a strong part of your identity, not only as we imply from being a part of your childhood, but also as we feel is strongly reflected through much of your work.
 What made you want to move to Russias largest city Moscow, and how did you experience it?